 The Chief Human Resources Officer or designee shall evaluate a crime on the basis of Oregon laws and, if applicable, federal laws or the laws of any other jurisdiction in which a criminal records check and/or fingerprinting indicates a subject individual may have committed or been convicted of a crime.
 When necessary, the Chief Human Resources Officer or designee will consult with legal counsel.

-Expunged Juvenile Record Under no circumstances shall a subject individual be denied opportunities under this policy because of the existence or contents of a juvenile record that has been expunged pursuant to ORS 419A.260 through 419A.262.
+Expunged Juvenile Record Under no circumstances shall an individual be denied opportunities under this policy because of the existence or contents of a juvenile record that has been expunged pursuant to ORS 419A.260 through 419A.262.

 Fitness Determination